 Boundary Brook Nature Park teaches children about things that they would not otherwise learn about or understand.

-OUWG enters its 30th year at a time when wild spaces and species are increasingly under threat.
+OUWG enters its 4th decade at a time when wild spaces and species are increasingly under threat.
 We aim to inspire new generations to enjoy and continue to nurture this beautiful and increasingly rare wild space on our doorstep for decades to come.

 Boundary Brook Nature Park provides opportunities for practical conservation work, an inspiring educational space for school groups, and open days for the local community to learn more about the park and our resident wildlife.

 Our plans for the next five years include:

 - Protecting our slow-worm ‘highway’ that provides essential routes for this protected species

 - Coppicing and hedge-laying courses open to the public